romandobra/lessbian/README.md

 - can easily boot from USB
 - can boot to the RAM.

+# Progress since simplify

+1. Base builds for trixie, bullseye and bookworm

 Enjoy and ...

 # Give a star to this repo!